hackialand/plan/Plan.md

     - Does not deep-copy the base or layers: O(1).

 Preconditions:
-- The current plan must be managed by a std::shared_ptr, as clone internally uses shared_from_this().
+- The current plan must be managed by a std::shared_ptr, as the clone internally uses shared_from_this().

 Postconditions:
 - The returned plan has id == new_id and base == this.